I provide predominately online consultations & therapy

-It’s fair to say mental health and I go back a long way.
-I’ve worked in the field since 1995, one quarter of a century, and it continues to be my great professional passion.
+I’ve worked in the mental health field since 1995 and it continues to be my great professional passion.
 Finding the very best ways to make a real difference for my clients, no matter how complex or tricky their situation may be, is something that intrigues, challenges and inspires me every day.
 Being able to help is something I never take for granted.

 I’d describe myself as an integrative therapist; someone who brings together lots of different approaches to meet the differing and deeply personal needs of my clients.
 I take a non-judgemental and respectful stance in my clinical practice and treat each person I work with as a unique individual with an important life story.

 Early on in my career I worked mostly in clinical research, including holding the position of Senior Research Fellow at the Black Dog Institute, UNSW.
 During that time I was involved in several large-scale research projects examining the nature of depressive disorders including their causes, risk factors, characteristics and outcomes.
 I completed my PhD within the School of Psychiatry, Faculty of Medicine at UNSW, conducting over 500 clinical research interviews with people referred for recurrent or chronic mood disorders.
 Collectively, those experiences gave me a rich and fairly unique insight into the nature of depression and an invaluable understanding of the role of psychological vulnerabilities, or ‘schemas’.